Mahfujur-Rahman6793/Mahfujur-Rahman6793/README.md

 ### 💼 Work Experience
 - 🔭 **Currently working at B2B Solver** as a Laravel Developer
-- 💻 **Worked at Lets Know International Educational Consultancy** as a Web Developer
+- 💻 **Worked at Lets Know International Educational Consultancy** as a Full Stack Web Developer
 - 🖥️ **Started my career at 2A IT Limited** as a Junior Software Engineer

 ---